About

 • Planning activities that lead to RDGP project grant application

-• Site assessment and sampling
+• Site assessment, sampling and project design

 • Feasibility or design studies